-One of the things in life that constantly surprises me, is how I think I’m one thing, and it turns out I’m another.
+One of the things in life that continues to surprise me, is how I think I’m one thing, and it turns out I’m another.
 When I was younger I would have described myself as confident, extroverted, and happy in the limelight.
 Then I started to discover I could also sometimes be anxious, fearful, and actually afraid of public speaking.
-Those difficult experiences have motivated me to look for answers on what builds true confidence, and in my professional life I love to share what I’ve learnt with others who sometimes lose the ground beneath their feet.
+Those difficult experiences have motivated me to look for answers and find my ground as a speaker, and I love to share what I’ve learnt with others interested in building true confidence.

-I believe it’s what the world needs.
-Now more than ever.
-Effective, honest, and vulnerable communication about the things that matter.
+I believe that what the world needs now is natural, honest, and effective communication about the things that matter.
 I hope I’m able to contribute in some way towards that.

-As a freelance trainer, I also work extensively abroad running workshops in communication skills for academics and scientists, e.g. Berlin, Boston, Frankfurt, Hannover, Leipzig, Munich, Vienna, Zagreb, and Zürich.
+As a freelance trainer, I also work extensively abroad running workshops in communication skills for academics and scientists, e.g. Berlin, Barcelona, Boston, Frankfurt, Hannover, Heidelberg, Leipzig, Munich, Vienna, Zagreb, and Zürich.

-I studied teaching at university, but to be honest I’ve learnt more on the job and in professional development trainings like Neuro-Linguistic Programming, Non-Violent Communication, Focusing, counselling, psychotherapy and coaching.
-I’m also a certified facilitator of Speaking Circles, and currently training in Hakomi, a mindfulness-based therapeutic approach.
+I studied teaching at university, but I’ve really learnt more on the job and in professional development trainings like Neuro-Linguistic Programming, Non-Violent Communication, counselling, psychotherapy and coaching.
+I’m a certified facilitator of Speaking Circles, a certified practitioner of Hakomi (mindfulness-based body psychotherapy), and currently training in Focusing.